theshivay/Assignment_BTech2026_2201921530162/27-01-25/DBMS/Readme.md

-# 175. Combine Two Tables - Leetcode Solution
+# 175. Combine Two Tables - Leetcode

 ## Problem Statement
 Given two tables, `Person` and `Address`, write a SQL query to retrieve the first name, last name, city, and state of each person.
 If a person does not have an address, include their name with `NULL` values for city and state.